-As discussed in more detail throughout this Quarterly Report on Form 10-Q for the quarter ended May 31, 2020 (this "Quarterly Report"), we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus (COVID-19), including the vast mandated self-quarantines and closures of non-essential business throughout the United States and internationally.
-Nearly all of the Company-owned and franchise stores have been directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
+As discussed in more detail throughout this Quarterly Report on Form 10-Q for the three and six months ended August 31, 2020 (this "Quarterly Report"), we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus ("COVID-19"), including the vast mandated self-quarantines of customers and closures of non-essential business throughout the United States and internationally.
+Nearly all of the Company-owned and franchise stores were directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
 As a result, franchisees and licensees are not ordering products for their stores in line with historical amounts.
 This trend has negatively impacted, and is expected to continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
-Beginning in May 2020 most stores previously closed for much of March 2020 and April 2020, in response to COVID-19, began to re-open.
-Most stores re-opened subject to various local health restrictions and reduced operations.
-It is unclear when or if store operations will return to pre COVID-19 levels.
+Beginning in May 2020 and continuing through August 2020, most stores previously closed for much of March 2020 and April 2020 in response to the COVID-19 pandemic, began to re-open.
+As of August 31, 2020 approximately 27 stores have not re-opened and the future of these locations is uncertain.
+This is a closure rate significantly higher than historical levels.
+By August 31, 2020, certain stores have met or exceeded pre-COVID-19 levels, however, many retail environments have continued to be adversely impacted by changes to consumer behavior as a result of COVID-19.
+Most stores re-opened subject to various local health restrictions and with reduced operations.
+It is unclear when or if store operations will return to pre-COVID-19 levels.

-In addition, as previously announced on May 11, 2020, the Board of Directors decided to suspend the Company's first quarter cash dividend payment to preserve cash and provide additional flexibility in the current environment impacted by the COVID-19 pandemic.
-Furthermore, the Board of Directors has suspended future quarterly dividends until the significant uncertainty of the current public health crisis and economic climate has passed, and the Board of Directors determines that resumption of dividend payments is in the best interest of us and our stockholders.
+In addition, as previously announced in May 2020, the Board of Directors suspended the Company's first quarter cash dividend payment to preserve cash and provide additional flexibility in the current environment impacted by the COVID-19 pandemic.
+Furthermore, the Board of Directors has suspended future quarterly dividends until the significant uncertainty of the current public health crisis and economic climate has passed, and the Board of Directors determines that resumption of dividend payments is in the best interest of the Company and its stockholders.

 During this challenging time, the Company's foremost priority is the safety and well-being of our employees, customers, franchisees and communities.
 In addition to the already stringent practices for the quality and safety of the Company's confections, the Company is diligently following health and safety guidance issued by the World Health Organization, the Centers for Disease Control and state and local governmental agencies.
-COVID-19 has had an unprecedented impact on the retail industry as containment measures continue to impact the Company's operations and the retail industry.
-Numerous countries, states and local governments have effected ordinances to protect the public through social distancing, which has caused, and we expect will continue to cause, a significant decrease in, among other things, retail traffic and as a result, factory sales, retail sales and royalty and marketing fees.
+The COVID-19 pandemic has had an unprecedented impact on the retail industry as containment measures continue to impact the Company's operations and the retail industry.
+Numerous countries, states and local governments have effected ordinances to protect the public through social distancing, which has caused, and we expect will continue to cause, a significant decrease in, among other things, retail raffic and as a result, factory sales, retail sales and royalty and marketing fees.
 With that said, Rocky Mountain Chocolate Factory products remain available for sale online.
 The Company's current focus is on supporting its franchisees and licensees during this challenging time and driving growth in online sales, especially in light of the ecommerce licensing agreement with Edible, as discussed below, while also sensibly managing costs.
 The number of Company-owned and franchise stores remaining open may change frequently and significantly due to the ever-changing nature of the COVID-19 outbreak.